Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/vertex_groups/vertex_groups.rst

    Empty Vertex Group Panel.

-Vertex Groups are maintained within the *Object Data Properties* window (1), and there in the *Vertex Groups* panel.
+Vertex Groups are maintained within the *Object Data* Properties Editor (1), and there in the *Vertex Groups* panel.
 As long as no Vertex groups are defined (the default for new Mesh Objects), the Panel is empty (2).